sam1474u/Invoke_Functions_using_Events_Service-/README.md

 Invoke Functions using Events Service

 ## Objectives
-  •	Create an application.
+  1. Create an application.
-  •	Create a Dynamic Group.
+  2. Create a Dynamic Group.
-  •	Create Object Storage Bucket.
+  3. Create Object Storage Bucket.
-  •	Create an Autonomous Data Warehouse Database.
+  4. Create an Autonomous Data Warehouse Database.
-  •	Deploy a Function.
+  5. Deploy a Function.
-  •	Create an Event rule.
+  6. Create an Event rule.
-  •	Test the created Function
+  7. Test the created Function
-  Prerequisites
+  # Prerequisites
-  •	Your Oracle Cloud Trial Account
+  1. Your Oracle Cloud Trial Account
-  •	Completed the Prerequisites for Functions
+  2. Completed the Prerequisites for Functions [Markdown - Link](#https://www.oracle.com/webfolder/technetwork/tutorials/infographics/oci_functions_cloudshell_quickview/functions_quickview_top/functions_quickview/index.html
+)

 ## STEP 1: Create an application
   In this step, you will create an application and set up Fn CLI on Cloud Shell.